 When people are grieving over a divorce or the death of a loved one, we try to console them in a compassionate manner.
 We should never patronize them, thinking, “Oh you poor thing,” but put ourselves in their shoes and share their pain.

 6. Give Material Aid to Those Who Are Poor

 It’s good to give donations to charity, but also important to give to beggars we see on the streets.
 We need to overcome any reticence we might have, especially if homeless beggars appear to be dirty and unattractive, and we don’t even want to look at them, yet alone smile and treat them with respect.
-Imagine if that person was our mother or son: how can we cold-heartedly pass them by as if they were some piece of smelly trash?
+Imagine if that person living on the street was our mother or our son: how can we just cold-heartedly pass them by as if they were some piece of smelly trash?

 7. Introduce the Dharma to Those Who Are Attached to Us

-For those people who really like to be around us all the time.
+We also need to work to help those who like to be around us all the time.
 We don’t want them to become dependent, but if they have a very strong connection with us, we can try to help them by teaching them the basic Buddhist methods for achieving happiness and helping others, but only if they show interest.
 It’s not about converting people, but about providing general help and advice.
 In this way, we can make the relationship meaningful.

 8. Help Others in Accordance with Their Wishes

-We should try and teach others in a way that is suitable to them.
+We should try and help others in a way that is suitable to them.
 If someone asks us to teach them something, even if it’s not our favorite thing to do, if it’s appropriate for them and we can do so, we should try our best.
 It’s like if we go out to a restaurant with friends, it’s inconsiderate and selfish to always insist to go and have the kind of food we like.
 We can also go along with what others like sometimes.
 Like in a relationship, we need to compromise between what we want and what the other person wants.
 It doesn’t always have to be about us and what we like.

 9. Encourage Those Who Lead Upright Lives